Pat Clarke

-Patrick Clarke (born 18 May 1985) is a Scottish footballer who plays as a forward.
+Patrick Clarke (born 18 May 1985) is a Scottish retired footballer who played as a forward.
 Clarke started his career with Dunfermline Athletic who he played for over two spells.
 He has also played for Raith Rovers, Cowdenbeath, Clyde, Dundee and East Fife, as well as Berwick Rangers and Arbroath on loan.

 Career

 Fife

 Clarke who was born in Edinburgh started his career at Hibernian before joining Dunfermline Athletic.
 He made his senior debut on 17 April 2004, in a 1–1 draw with Dundee United.
 His next appearance was a month later, when he came on as a substitute against Rangers.
 He joined Berwick Rangers on loan from October 2004 to January 2005.
 He was released by Dunfermline when he returned from his loan.

 Clarke then joined Fife rivals Raith Rovers.
 He made his debut against Clyde on 12 February 2005, and scored two goals.
 Clarke joined Arbroath on a six-month loan in August 2005, and got his first senior hat-trick when Arbroath beat East Stirlingshire 7–2 in November 2005.
 Clarke returned to Rovers in January, and remained there until the end of the season.

 Clarke joined another Fife club, Cowdenbeath in July 2006.
 He made a great start to his career at Central Park, scoring 4 goals in his first four games.
 His rich vein of form continued throughout the season, and he scored 5 goals in one match versus Stranraer in March 2007.
 He ended the season with 17 goals.
 Clarke got his third career hat-trick against former club Berwick Rangers in October 2007.